Subscribe to receive top tips, train news and travel inspiration straight to your inbox

 Travelling from London to Lyon by train

-Fast trains from London to Lyon take around 4 hours and 41 minutes, covering a distance of approximately 743 kilometres.
-There are frequent services on the rail route between London and Lyon.
+The fastest trains from London to Lyon take around 4 hours and 41 minutes, covering a distance of approximately 743 kilometres.

-1. Are there direct trains from London to Lyon?
+Is there a direct train from London to Lyon?

 Trains usually run with a similar frequency on weekends.

-2. How long is the train journey from London to Lyon?
+How long does it take to travel from London to Lyon?

-The London to Lyon train travel time is normally about 4 hours and 41 minutes, whatever time you make the journey.
+The London to Lyon train travel takes about 4 hours and 41 minutes, no matter when you leave.

-On weekdays the only direct train to Lyon is usually scheduled to depart London around 07:15.
+On weekdays the only train to Lyon is usually scheduled to depart London around .
 This is the same at the weekend.

 Other journeys to Lyon View all journeys to Lyon